Izenda7Series/docs/ui/doc_copy_console.rst

 * **Specifying Database Mappings**: In order to copy reports from one environment to another, a datasource must exist within the Destination that maps.
 Database mapping can be accomplished by specifying the source and destination's database names.
 	* When specifying your database mapping, you will need to obtain the database name and schema for both the source and destination.
 Both values can be found directly in the platform.
 	* Database Objects used within your report must exist in both the source and destination.
 Database objects are not "mappable."
-For instance, if a report is built with the "Orders" table in the Source, it cannot be mapped to an "Orders" view in the destination.
+For instance, if a report is built with the "Orders" table in the Source, it cannot be mapped to an "Orders" view in the Destination.
+Similarly, if a report is build with the "Orders" table in the Source, it cannot be mapped to a "MyOrdersTable" in the Destination.

    .. figure:: /_static/images/ui/copy_console/Slide10.PNG